MicrosoftDocs/Viva/Viva/goals/configuring-okrs.md

 ### When to create shared OKRs/initiatives

-- When an OKR is a key priority for two or more functional teams and the team leads need to have shared accountability as the exact contribution can't be proportioned or separately broken down between them
+- When an OKR is a key priority for two or more functional teams and the team leads need to have shared accountability as the exact contribution can't be proportioned or separately broken down between them.

-When both the teams are supposed to commonly own and work toward the outcomes, it's good to tag multiple stakeholders and not just a single team/owner as accountable.
+- When both the teams are supposed to commonly own and work toward the outcomes, it's good to tag multiple stakeholders and not just a single team/owner as accountable.

  **Example #1:**